codefellows-seattle-javascript-401d19/28-todo-app/lab-rob/README.md

   - jest
   - uuid

+## Test

+After installing dependencies, run `npm test` to run tests.
+Tests verify that the initial state of Dashboard includes an empty `notes` array, and the initial state of NoteForm includes an empty string for `title` and `content`.

 ## How to use?

 Clone this repo, `cd` into `lab-rob`, run `npm i` to install dependencies.